slateci/slate-catalog/stable/osg-hosted-ce/osg-hosted-ce/README.md

 Be sure that both files have the correct file permissions

-`chmod 600 hostkey.pem && chmod 600 usercert.pem`
+`chmod 600 userkey.pem && chmod 600 usercert.pem`

 ### Install HTCondorCE Client